What Does Your Hospitality Say About Your Business?

 4) Stay Connected

-Think about the times you've been to Chik-Fil-A. How did the experience go?
+Think about the times you've been to Chick-Fil-A. How did the experience go?
 Did they go the extra mile?
 Did they make you feel better after having visited?
 Were there smiles?
 Did they speak clearly, succinctly, and with enthusiasm?
 Were they genuinely interested in YOU?

 Now compare these Core Four to a typical fast food place.
 Night and day difference?
 Even while open 6 days per week, there's always a line to get that chicken sandwich.
 Is that sandwich amazing?
 In my opinion, no. But what's the draw?
 Remember the post about the cinnamon rolls?
 It's not about the cinnamon rolls, waffle fries or chicken sandwiches.
 It's about the experience and the hospitality behind it.